kiboschool/setup-guides/academic-software.md

 3. Install the Bitwarden browser extension by visiting [www.bitwarden.com/download/](https://bitwarden.com/download/) from your Chrome Browser

-Now that you have a safe place to store your passwords, do the following:"
+Now that you have a safe place to store your passwords, do the following:
 * Add passwords to your most common accounts to Bitwarden.
 * As you create new accounts, including for Kibo, use Bitwarden to generate and store a strong password.
 Don't think of your own passwords.